PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He stopped, and stood up in the back room of his store.
 The store he had worked so hard to build into a thriving business.
 Standing among the money he had worked so hard to save.
 And all of it seemed so worthless now.
 The heavy weight of the mittens of magic negation dragged his hands   towards the floor and his shoulders stooped.
 For a moment, tears ran down his round, weathered face.
 He let out one sob.
 Then sniffed, then bent back to the task at hand.

-He piled every bit of the gold into the sack.
+He piled *all* the gold into the sack.
 Who knew, perhaps he could buy his way out of this trouble?
 That was what a shrewd merchant would do.

 When he picked up the lamp this time, even though he was still wearing the gloves, it shone as brilliant and pure as the first rays of sunrise.
 For better or worse, Boltac was ready.

- heavy mittens dragging his hands down

-With all of this

-> and then, as precaution, he thought he should take ALL of the coins.
-> "There are some things in there a man shouldn't mess with."
-Boltac warning about the coins.

-Boltac began to gather the finest items, from the most secret places in his store.

->add a list of items
->squeezing into elven mail
->firefly lantern
->Mace in a case.
->
+Boltac left the store and headed North, for points unknown and unknowable.
 Yes, it was stupid.
 But there was nothing else to do.
-In the end, he had no more choice than a single raindrop.
+In the end, he had no more choice than a single raindrop falling onto the smoldering remains of a burned building.
+But that didn't mean he didn't have any choices.
 It had been a mistake to try fight like a hero.
 Boltac could see that now.
 He wasn't a hero.
 He wasn't a King either.
 But he wasn't powerless.
 Rather than go off half-cocked, he could use the skills and tools he had.
 He could do a better job of outfitting himself.
 And he would be damned if he would be *walking* to his death.

+# 14

+Like all survivors, Rattick had found a way to profit from the sack of Robrecht.
+At the first signs of the assault, he had fled to the alleys.
+And then down into the sewers.
+And then, by means of one of the secret ways that are well-known to the darker and more desperate sort, he made his way out into the wilderness again.

+As he moved he stayed off the road, preferring to work his way through the woods some 20 yard off to the side.
+When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
+His sleep did not last long, for he was awakened by the raiding party returning from Robrecht.
+Horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
+Rattick wondered what treasure they had taken from Robrecht.
+Probably just people for food.
+But just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

+The raid was was bad news for Robrecht, of course, but quiet good news for Rattick.
+When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
+They would see glory and loot.
+And with such a school of fish to draw from, Rattick's grift was about to go big time.
+Maybe he needed a partner to handle the additional volume?

+With his careful traveling habits, it took Rattick three days to return to the entrance of the Wizard's lair.
+While he was away, the door and the hillside containing it had been removed, as if a giant had scooped it away and thrown it over a mountain.
+The wolf tracks led directly into the gaping maw of an open cave.

+It appeared the wizard was upping his game.
+That was good.
+A unified villain made for a better story.
+He would draw more powerful adventurers.
+And more powerful adventurers would have more expensive gear and weapons.

+Rattick settled in to wait at the entrance to the Wizard's lair.
+As he rested, he invented a new line of patter about love and life lost in the fall of Robrecht.
+He would tell the next band of adventurers how he was there for vengeance, but that he realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
+He would promise to serve his new friends faithfully.

+And, then, of course, he would feed them to the Troll, steal all their things and bury any evidence that the Troll could not digest in the woods.

+Before he got too deep into his fantasy, he was interrupted by the sound of a carriage making it's way over the rutted forest road.
+A CARRIAGE! thought Rattick.
+There was *real* wealth.
+Adventurers walked or rode horses.
+But a party of adventurers in a carriage.
+That meant real coin!
+He was counting his newfound wealth even as the carriage rolled to a halt in front of what was left of the mine entrance.

+He had his speech all ready.
+"Hail, brave companions.
+Well-met in these dark times.
+Please let me join you.
+I come seeking revenge for the death of my father, two villages over.
+I will carry your equipage, fight like a cornered wolverine, do anything that you ask of me -- but I must defeat the scourge that is on this land."

+But the speech froze on his lips, when out from the carriage stepped, Boltac.

+>He indicated the driver -- this is Relan.
+He's not too bright, but he knows the pointy end of a sword, I'll give him that.

 # Relan Outfits Himself and Leaves the City. #